 If you change the car on your policy, your premium may go up or down, and there’ll be an administration fee to pay.

-You should also notify the new owner of the car that an in-tele-box has been installed.
+You should also notify the new owner of the car that a black box has been installed.
 If they wish for the box to be removed, please call us on 0333 103 0000 to arrange this.[/symple_toggle]

 We hope that by following these tips your car sale journey will be as smooth as possible and you’ll be driving your new car in no time.